paulbluestreet/label_automobile/ASSIGNMENT.md

 * Read the Pyramid documentation, especially how it works with SQLAlchemy
 * Document how we can set up and instantiate the project, so we can easily test it functionally

 If you have any questions, feel free to contact us!
-Any feedback on this exercise is always welcome!!!
+Any feedback on this exercise is always welcome!